Early morning: WWT London Wetland Centre and the Thames Path

 Enjoy a scenic start to the day with a stroll through the picturesque riverside neighbourhood of Barnes, where you'll find wildlife oasis WWT London Wetland Centre.
 See how many birds you can spot by the lakes and ponds, and make sure to stick around until 11am to watch Asian short-clawed otters being fed.
 There’s a cafe on site to grab a coffee and quick bite for breakfast.

-Stop at Putney Pier and hop on the MBNA Thames Clippers river bus to London Eye Pier (Waterloo Millennium Pier).
+Stop at Putney Pier and hop on an Uber Boat by Thames Clippers river bus to London Eye Pier (Waterloo Millennium Pier).
 Keep your eye out for millionaires’ yachts entering Chelsea Harbour and the imposing Battersea Power Station along the way.

-Take a ride on the Coca-Cola London Eye for spectacular 360-degree views of the city.
-In just 30 minutes you'll be able to spot 55 of London’s key landmarks lining the Thames and surrounding areas, including Buckingham Palace, The Shard and Big Ben.
+Take a ride on the London Eye for spectacular 360-degree views of the city.
+In just 30 minutes, you can spot 55 of London’s key landmarks lining the Thames and surrounding areas, including Buckingham Palace, The Shard and Big Ben.

 Lunch: Tower Bridge

-Once back on the south side of the river, hop aboard HMS Belfast to explore its nine decks, and discover what life was once like on Europe's only surviving World War II cruiser.
+Once back on the south side of the river, hop aboard HMS Belfast to explore its nine decks, and discover what life was once like on Europe's only surviving Second World War cruiser.

 After a fun day by the water it’s time for a drink and some food.
 The Avenue at The O2 is lined with family-friendly restaurants and bars.
 Alternatively, soak up stunning views of the river as you enjoy traditional British fare at Scoff & Banter Canary Wharf.

-Purchase a MBNA Thames Clippers one-day River Roamer ticket for unlimited river bus travel between London’s piers, including Embankment, London Bridge, Tower Bridge, Greenwich and Waterloo.
+Purchase a one-day River Roamer ticket from Uber Boat by Thames Clippers for unlimited river bus travel between London’s piers, including Embankment, London Bridge, Tower Bridge, Greenwich and Waterloo.
 It’s the fastest way to travel along the Thames.
 Alternatively, you can use an Oyster card or contactless payment method for each separate journey.